Maseru: Transport

 A railway line, built in 1905, bridges the Mohokare River to connect Maseru with Marseilles on South Africa's Bloemfontein–Bethlehem main line.
+There is no passenger traffic.

 Kingsway, the road joining the former Leabua Jonathan Airport, now Mejametalana Airport and the Royal Palace in Maseru, was the first paved road in Lesotho.
-Having previously been just a dirt path, it was renovated in 1947 for the visit of members of the British Royal Family.
+Having previously been just a dirt path, it was renovated in 1947 for the visit of members of the British royal family.
 It remained the only paved road in the country until Lesotho's independence in 1966.
 Two main roads lead outside of Maseru, Main North 1 to the northeast and Main South 1 to the southeast toward Mazenod and Roma.
 The South African N8 road leads from the Maseru Bridge border post west towards Ladybrand and Bloemfontein.

 An international airport called the Moshoeshoe I International Airport is nearby, at Thoteng-ea-Moli, Mazenod.
 The National University of Lesotho is located in Roma, 32 km from Maseru.

 Economy

-The commerce in the city is centered on two neighboring central business districts, which have developed around Kingsway and serve as major employment centres.
+The commerce in the city is centred on two neighbouring central business districts, which have developed around Kingsway and serve as major employment centres.
 The western business district holds larger office buildings, department stores and several banks.
 The eastern business district hosts mainly smaller businesses, markets and street vendors.
-The central business districts are the largest employment centers within the city.
+The central business districts are the largest employment centres within the city.

 Maseru's economy is one that is growing at a very rapid speed, which is notable particularly in terms of foreign investment and tourism since independence from Britain, and economic ruin when political violence broke out in 1998.
 Since the riots, the city has worked hard to undo the damage caused.

 Maseru's industry is split into two main areas.
 The one to the north of the central business districts along Moshoeshoe Road holds flour mills and other major companies.
 The other industrial sector lies to the south of the central business districts, at the Thetsane district, and houses mainly textile and footwear companies.

 Up until 2004 Maseru had a growing textile industry supported by and invested in by Chinese manufacturing concerns.
 Since the expiration of the Multi Fibre Arrangement the textile industry in Lesotho has diminished.
 The city's products once included candles, carpets and mohair products but these have been overshadowed by South African industries.

 Places of worship

-Among the places of worship, they are predominantly Christian churches and temples: Apostolic Faith Mission of South Africa, Zion Christian Church, Anglican Church of Southern Africa, Roman Catholic Archdiocese of Maseru, Our Lady of Victories Cathedra.
+Most places of worship in the city are Christian churches and temples, including churches of the Apostolic Faith Mission of South Africa, Zion Christian Church, Anglican Church of Southern Africa, and Roman Catholic Archdiocese of Maseru (including its cathedral, Our Lady of Victories Cathedral).
 There are also Muslim mosques.

 Architecture

 Most of the traditional thatched-roof mud-brick houses, called rondavels, have been replaced with modern housing and office blocks which have a tint of traditional architecture.
-There have recently been some new buildings in the center of the city, particularly the building across LNDC center which now houses Good times cafe, a Vodacom shop, offices and the new building of the Ministry of Health which was completed in late 2007.
+There have recently been some new buildings in the centre of the city, particularly the building across LNDC centre which now house shops, offices and the new building of the Ministry of Health which was completed in late 2007.